 In addition, students are expected to undertake the following compulsory elements:

-*Subject to discussion with the programme leader.
+*Students on the MSc Governance programme will have the opportunity to put their skills into practice by taking on a client-based project as an alternative to the traditional dissertation (subject to discussion with the programme leader).
 This option may be available to employed students who have access to an organisation to apply their academic knowledge and industry experience to a ‘real life’ business organisation covering any governance-related aspects.
 Students may be asked to provide proof from their organisation confirming its support for undertaking a project based on the organisation’s data.

 Contact Hours and Independent Study

 Although a proportion of the contact time will be spent in teaching, emphasis will also be placed upon the use of the student group as a resource for learning.
+The style of teaching will vary to reflect individual module objectives.
 The modules utilise methods of teaching and learning which are appropriate to Master's level study and effective collaborative learning such as debates, presentations, and report writing.
-There will also be group discussion of practical situations and problems, making an extensive use of real world case studies in national and international contexts, and where relevant, the participants' own experiences.
+There will also be group discussions of practical situations and problems, making an extensive use of real world case studies in national and international contexts, simulation materials and where relevant, the participants' own experiences.

 Comparative Human Resource Management (Option)†